 Safety training requirements must be completed by the following dates.

-- Private employers, by the last business day of March.
+- Private employers, by the last business day of March of the program year.

-- Public employer taxing districts, by the last business day of September.
+- Public employer taxing districts, by the last business day of September of the program year.

 Note: Employers must complete three hours of online safety classes through this website.